mraniki/tt/README.md

 ## Config
 Either use .env file, docker variable or json db as per below structure.
-Enviroment file or docker variable are loaded in db at the startup.
+Environment file or docker variable are loaded in db at the startup.

 ### Env